Barca great Iniesta urges club to respect Valverde amid 'ugly' saga

 Barca are on course for a third successive LaLiga title and remain in the Champions League, but Valverde is under increasing pressure.

-Following the 3-2 Supercopa de Espana semi-final defeat to Atletico Madrid in Jeddah, reports of the board's apparent frustrations with Valverde have escalated.
+Following the 3-2 Supercopa de Espana semi-final defeat to Atletico Madrid, reports of the board's apparent frustrations with Valverde have escalated.

-Strong speculation has claimed club directors used the trip to Saudi Arabia to open talks with Xavi regarding the possibility of replacing Valverde, but the 39-year-old – who is in charge of Qatari club Al Sadd – is said to have told them he is only willing to take over at the end of the season.
+Strong speculation has claimed club directors used the Supercopa to open talks with Xavi regarding the possibility of replacing Valverde, but the 39-year-old – who is in charge of Qatari club Al Sadd – is said to have told them he is only willing to take over at the end of the season.

 Barca have not confirmed the stories, but they do not sit easy with Iniesta, who spent a season playing under Valverde at Camp Nou.